by Raven Jade

 Jax pointed to a table to the right of the hearth.

-Aelhar and Jax seated themselves at the table in the far corner of the inn near the hearth.
-Jax waved over a serving girl.
-The lass was a pretty youth of fourteen with her red hair in braids, sparkling green eyes, and a bit on the skinny side.
+Aelhar and Jax seated themselves at the table in the far corner of the inn near the hearth and spoke in hushed tones.
+Jax waved at a serving girl.
+The lass was a fourteen-year-old with red hair in braids, sparkling green eyes, and skinny legs.
 Her name was Trixie.
-Potter hired youth who needed work to help support their families.
-Both he and Telena trained them to be good workers in every capacity of the inn.
-Potter and the people of the village believed in taking care of their own.
-Good people lived Doln Nory.
+Potter hired youth who needed work to support their families.
+Both he and Telena trained them to work well at the inn.
+Potter and the village people believed in taking care of themselves.
+Good people lived in Doln Nory.

-The young lady quickly arrived at their table and the two men ordered their food.
-Trixie was gone in a flash to turn in the order, but just as quickly returned with two mugs of ale and a small loaf of sourdough bread with honey butter.
+The young lady quickly arrived at their table, and the two men ordered their food.
+Trixie was off in a flash to turn in the order, but returned with two mugs of ale and a small loaf of sourdough bread with honey butter.

-She leaned in and spoke quietly to the men.
+She leaned in and whispered to the men.

 "What is going on, making everyone gloomy and anxious?"
-Her eyes registering deep concern.
+Her eyes registered deep concern.

-"Nothing to worry your little head about," Jax smiled at her and winked as he buttered a slice of bread.
-Aelhar pulled down his hood and smiled at her too.
+"Nothing to worry your pretty little head about."
+Jax smiled at her and winked as he buttered a slice of bread.
+Aelhar pulled back his hood and smiled at her, too.

 "It will be all right, Miss Trix.
 Don't let the rumors scare you.
 Jax and I will figure this all out."

-He also gave her a wink of reassurance.
+He also reassured her.
 She smiled back and moved off to help another customer.

 Aelhar sat contemplating, and the events described were disturbing.

-"Yes, but I'd rather wait until after we have eaten."
+"Yes, but I'd rather wait after we eat."